Azdaroth/Azdaroth.github.io/source/_posts/2013-07-16-centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql.markdown

 +-----------------+
 ```

 <p>What about the passphrase?
 It's up to you.
 If you leave it blank, you can ssh on your server by just entering: ssh server-name and that's all.
 Pretty nice, but if your local machine gets stolen, something really bad may happen with your server.
-So you should enter a passphrase, at least on your laptop.
+So, you should enter a passphrase, at least on your laptop.
 The only downside of passphrase is that you will be asked to enter it on each login.</p>

 <p>To finish setup on your server, enter the following commands:</p>